sww1235/gitCheckRemote/README.md

 It will then allow you to specify what options you want to take based on the issues it found including a pull all command. (this can also be done using a flag)

+# Usage

+the file [gitCheckRemote](../gitCheckRemote.sh) is the full script.
+Any other script files are for reference only.

 # Locations of Shameless Code Stealing

 - <http://stackoverflow.com/questions/11981716/how-to-quickly-find-all-git-repos-under-a-directory>